marcosluizfp/tryit/README.md

 <br>

-What if we could simplify the error control, with a cleaner usage, and also have a default error treatment?
+What if we could simplify the error control, with a cleaner usage, and also have a default error handling?
 This is the goal of the tryit package and here it is how you can use it:

 ```javascript